fraunhoferhhi/spvloc/README.md

 ![SPVLoc Overview](data/assets/overview.png)

 Our method estimates the  **indoor 6D camera pose** by determining the image position and orientation relative to a **minimalistic, semantically annotated 3D model**.
-This model is represented by a set of synthetic panoramic images, from which we identify the optimal panoramic match using semantic viewport matching.
+This model is represented by a set of synthetic panoramic images, from which the method identifies the optimal panoramic match using semantic viewport matching.
 Finally, the 6D pose is estimated relative to the location of the best-matching panorama.

 ## 📋 Overview